vikash1976/angular-app-testing-advanced/README.md

 This project explores Angular Testing:

-- Integration testing of component(s) with their template, service(s) etc.
+- Integration testing of component(s) with their template, service(s) returning as Observable or Promise etc.

 ### How To